fulivi/mame_tools/hp/README.md

    5. (Optionally) Press F3 to set the image name,
    6. Press F1 to start the format operation.

+### Usage on HP 9000/3xx

+Use these options on the MAME command line:

+`-ieee_rem remote488 -bitb socket.localhost:1234`

 ## mini_9895

 This tool emulates drive #0 of a HP9895 dual-floppy drive.
 It's meant to be interfaced with MAME emulation of HP9845 or HP85 systems through the IEEE-488 remotizer.